ampproject/amphtml/extensions/amp-story/amp-story.md

   </amp-anim>
 </figure>

-**Note**: As long as the `live-story` attribute is present on the `<amp-story>` element, the client will make continous polls to the server copy of the story document.
+**Note**: As long as the `live-story` attribute is present on the `<amp-story>` element, the client will make continuous polls to the server copy of the document.
 Make sure to set the `live-story-disabled` attribute to make the polling stop once you're finished with the live broadcast of your story.
 Learn more on the [polling section](#polling).

 Usage:
 * Specify an `id` on the `<amp-story>` element.